google/data-driven-discretization-1d/README.md

 This is not an official Google product.

 # Deprecation
 This code for Data Driven Discretization was developed for and used in [https://arxiv.org/abs/1808.04930].
 The code is fully functional, but is no longer maintained.
 It was deprecated by a new implementation that can natively handle higher dimensions and is better designed to be generalized.
-It will be made public soon.
+The new code is available [here](https://github.com/google-research/data-driven-pdes).
 If you want to implement our method on your favorite equation, please contact the authors.

 ## Installation